-Verified videos show plane in Iran impacted before downing
+Verified videos show plane in Iran struck before fiery crash

 It is the ill-fated Ukrainian International airliner which had taken off Wednesday just hours after Iran had fired missiles at U.S. bases in Iraq in retaliation for the slaying of its top military man, Gen. Qassem Soleimani.

 Western leaders have said the plane seemed to have been unintentionally brought down by a surface-to-air missile near Tehran.
-Iran denies that a missile was to blame.
+Iran denies that a missile was to blame for the crash.

 Videos verified by The Associated Press show the final seconds of the jet and what likely brought it down, killing all 176 people on board.

 One video seems to show the impact.
-Buildings can seen from ground level below the darkened sky as the tiny light arches upward, then the flash.
+Buildings can be seen from ground level below the darkened sky as the tiny light arches upward, then the flash.
 The scene is silent, except for a dog barking nearby.
 Then 10 seconds later, there is a frightening boom, like loud thunder.

 A second video appears to show the plane on fire and crashing.
 A white blaze plummets downward across the black sky, sometimes letting off sparks.
 Then it disappears behind trees, and a huge fireball lights up the sky as it hits the earth.